How to approach a woman in a coffee shop

 With one of my clients recently, I took him to a coffee/book shop to change from our usual settings of the bustling streets of London.

 I noticed a pretty girl sat down reading in a very closed-off section of the shop.
-I pointed her out to him, and using what he’d been taught, he went over got her attention, acknowledged that what he was doing was out of the ordinary and then used and assumption… and he got the number.
+I pointed her out to him.
+He went over got her attention, acknowledged that what he was doing was out of the ordinary and then used and assumption.
+And he got the number.

 At our Academy, this is what happens when we take guys out and teach them the system.